 - Tagalong – £42 each

 - Take something for a family meal on your first evening.
-Five Go Blogging had pizzas with them, but we hadn’t thought ahead.
-There is the option to order a takeaway pizza/indian/chinese, but the time delay between ordering and getting it to us was far too long so if you’re going with this option, it pays to order in advance, and they do have this facility.
+Our holiday friends had pizzas with them, but we hadn’t thought ahead.
+There is the option to order a takeaway pizza/indian/chinese, but the time delay between ordering and getting it to us on a Friday night was far too long, so if you’re going with this option, it pays to order in advance, and they do have this facility.